Special Services encompasses a wide array of programs and services designed to meet the needs of students.

 Our staff work collaboratively with classroom teachers, families, community organizations and other agencies to address the needs of students with physical, cognitive, behavioral, mental health or other impairments that interfere with their performance in school.
 Special Services staff are located in every building in the district based on the unique needs of students within each school.

+Specialized instruction and related services to support students with disabilities.
 Special education is specially designed instruction based on the needs of an individual student.
 As required by law, Faribault Public Schools provides a free, appropriate public education to about 700 students with disabilities from birth through age 21 who attend both public and private schools.
 A team develops, implements, and reviews each student's individual program.

 The following range of services are provided depending on a student's individual needs: